 The following resources are designed to aid the veterinarian and producer in the development and application of herd health plan and responsible antimicrobial use practices.

 For a valid VCPR, the veterinarian must be personally acquainted with the care of the animal(s) by way of an examination of the animal or by medically appropriate and timely visits to the premises where the animals are kept AND have enough knowledge of the animal(s) to give at least a general or preliminary diagnosis of the medical condition.
 VCPR (16 CCR § 2032.1) California’s definition of a VCPR has been accepted by the FDA to fulfill the national requirements.
-VCPR Practice Model – Youth Agriculture CDFA Informational Brochure VCPR Example – Agent Authorization Establishing and Maintaining the Veterinarian-Client-Patient Relationship in Bovine Practice AABP Guidelines
+VCPR Practice Model – Youth Agriculture CDFA Informational Brochure VCPR Example – Agent Authorization This document is not required for youth agriculture participation, or to establish or maintain a VCPR.
+The intent of the document is to inspire creative solutions within the context of the definition of a VCPR in California.
+A VCPR is validated by the communications and actions between the veterinarian and the client.
+Establishing and Maintaining the Veterinarian-Client-Patient Relationship in Bovine Practice AABP Guidelines

 An explanation of when the first unit of CE is required can be found at the Veterinary Medical Board’s website.
 California VMB Approved CE Providers The California VMB requests that any provider that is not a statutorily recognized entity seek approval through the American Association of Veterinary State Boards (AAVSB) Registry of Approved CE (RACE).
 Module 23: Use of Antibiotics in Animals is a training module for the National Veterinary Accreditation Program within USDA APHIS.
 The completion of this module counts as one credit hour of CE on the judicious use of MIADs.

 (2) To control the spread of a disease or infection.